jerik/storymapping-on-a-file/readme.md

 - Additional export to a json file that keeps position, zindex, etc.
 - Additional import of a json that restores position, zindex, etc
 - The import detects if it should import JSON or Text.
 Will import bullshit if the json is not the exported one.
+- Database name is derived from the filename.
+To avoid the two or more storymapping files uses the same database.

 # Todo
 1. Select several notes in a easy way, e.g. drag a rectangle with the mouse over the desired notes. or select with shift + click ...